nagato-D/nagato-D.github.io/content/posts/note-ResNet/index.md

 **Fig. 2** Schematic for ResNet [[1](#reference)]

 ResNet has had a significant impact on machine learning research.
-The ResNet paper has garnered over 200,000 citations as of 2024, establishing itself as a fundamental building block in modern deep learning models.
-This includes its incorporation into large language models like GPT.
+The ResNet paper has garnered over 200,000 citations as of 2024.
+Nowdays, ResNet has become a fundamental building block in modern deep learning model, including state-of-the-art large language models like GPT.

 ## Observations, Comments, and Interesting Facts